abesco7/LITA-Class-Project/README.md

 2. for Data  analysis and

 3. for Visualization

-4.
-- Stuctured Query Language for querying data
+- SQL - Stuctured Query Language for querying data

 - GitsHub for Portfolio Building

--SQL PowerBI for data analysis ans vizualization
+- PowerBI for data analysis ans vizualization

-- PowerBu for data analysis and vizualization
+- ### Data Claning and Preparation